 Do you think your component library is your design system?
 Think again.

 UI component libraries are integral to digital design systems… but they are only one part.
-As Shantanu Sinha explains in this article, design systems are much more all encompassing than just a component library.
-Design principles, style-guides, patterns, content tones, and rules and specifications around reusable components, these all are parts that make up an effective design system whole.
+As Shantanu Sinha explains in this article, design systems are much more all-encompassing than just a component library.
+Design principles, style-guides, patterns, content tones, and rules and specifications around reusable components are all parts that make up an effective design system whole.

 Working with Design Principles: Strategic Roots to Grow Your Nonprofit’s Brand

 Design principles are an integral part of your design system, especially for mission driven social impact organizations.
 They’re the strategic roots from which you can build out your design system while continuing to be guided by the ideas of your core values and brand strategy.
-In this insight our Design Director, Karla Despradel breaks down the basics and talks implementation and best practices.
+In this article, our Design Director breaks down the basics and talks implementation and best practices.

 Brad Frost: The Technical Side of Design Systems [Video]

-In this video, Brad Frost, a well respected design system expert, talks at CSS Day in Amsterdam about the technical aspects around creating and maintaining design systems.
+In this video, Brad Frost, a well-respected design system expert, talks at CSS Day in Amsterdam about the technical aspects of creating and maintaining design systems.
 From the technical benefits of systems to technical needs to develop an effective system, this talk is chock full of insights and resources.

 3 Design System Challenges No One is Talking About